-Environmental Issue Potentially Significant Impact Less Than Significant with Mitigation Measures Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? \boxtimes
+Environmental Issue Potentially Significant Impact Less Than Significant with Mitigation Measures Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area? \boxtimes

-Item I-A Discussion: A limited part of the Project area is visible from State Route 89, which is a designated Scenic Highway.
-The intent of the Project is to improve the quality of the area by stabilizing bare soil areas with native vegetation, by enhancing drainage features and by installing infiltration systems that will benefit the environment.
+Item I-A Discussion: Part of the Project area is visible from US Highway 50/ State Route 89 and Pioneer Trail which are all designated Scenic Highways and Corridors within an urban interface environment.
+The intent of the Project is to improve the quality of the area by stabilizing bare soil areas with native vegetation, restoring/expanding degraded Stream Environment Zones/meadows by improving hydrology and riparian vegetation including conifers encroaching in the meadow, enhancing drainage features, and by installing infiltration systems to benefit the environment.
 While there will be temporary aesthetic impacts due to construction, there will be no long term degradation of aesthetic quality in the Project area and therefore the Project has a less than significant impact.